-Visit Belfast is closely monitoring the evolving situation regarding the coronavirus (COVID-19) outbreak.
-We are aware this is a global issue affecting travel and tourism on an international scale and we are working closely with our partners Tourism Northern Ireland, Tourism Ireland, Northern Ireland Tourism Alliance, Belfast City Council and industry bodies to provide the best advice and support when we have it.
+Coronavirus (COVID-19) continues to impact the way we live, work and travel.
+Belfast is reopening, however, Visit Belfast will continue to monitor the evolving situation, working closely with our partners Tourism Northern Ireland, Tourism Ireland, Northern Ireland Tourism Alliance, Belfast City Council and industry bodies to provide the best advice and support when we have it

 For the most up to date information, advice and guidance, visit: